|

 Message)

-Big head is only a good place for very large headache.
+Big head is only good place for very large headache.
 (Charlie Chan

 Carries On)